Calculate hiking calories by terrain, pack weight and elevation grade. Includes Naismith's Rule, elevation impact and backpacking data — Calculator4U.

 Calculate calories burned while hiking based on terrain and pack weight.

-The Hiking Calorie Calculator is your essential tool for planning outdoor adventures and understanding the incredible fitness benefits of trail hiking.
-Hiking stands out as one of the most effective full-body cardiovascular exercises, burning 40-70% more calories than walking on flat ground while building lower body strength, improving balance, and boosting mental health through nature exposure.
+The Hiking Calorie Calculator is your essential tool for planning outdoor adventures, calculating expedition energetics, and understanding the incredible fitness benefits of trail hiking.
+Hiking stands out as one of the most effective full-body cardiovascular exercises available, burning 40% to 70% more calories than flat walking while building lower body strength, improving balance, and boosting mental health through nature exposure.
+By utilizing validated MET (Metabolic Equivalent of Task) values from the Compendium of Physical Activities, this tool accounts for the precise variables that determine your energy burn: your body weight, loaded pack weight, hiking duration, and terrain difficulty, allowing you to secure accurate numbers for nutrition planning and trip safety.

-MET = Metabolic Equivalent of Task (activity intensity measure)
+MET = Metabolic Equivalent of Task (activity intensity multiplier)

-Weight = Body weight + Pack weight in kilograms
+Weight = Total combined mass of your Body Weight + Pack Weight in kilograms (lbs ÷ 2.2)

-One MET equals the energy expended at rest (1 kcal/kg/hour).
-Hiking METs range from 5.3 to 8.5+ depending on terrain difficulty.
+One MET represents the baseline energy expended at complete rest (~1 kcal/kg/hour).
+Hiking MET values scale from 5.3 to over 8.5 depending on your trail's structural incline and surface composition.

 | Terrain Type | Grade | MET Value | Calories/Hour | Intensity Level |